Provably Efficient Policy Optimization for Two-Player Zero-Sum Markov Games: Basic results

 Then, after k iterations, we have:

 where

-note the generalized norm of \emph{Radon-Nikodym} derivative is:
+Note the generalized norm of \emph{Radon-Nikodym} derivative is:

-Now we make adaptation to this theorem. \begin{proof} Set arbitrary norm order $p=1$, then let $q \to \infty, q^\prime=1$.
+Now we make adaptation to this theorem. \begin{proof} Set norm order $p=1$, then let $q \to \infty, q^\prime=1$.
 Note that, in reinforcement learning, $\rho$ has an explicit meaning of measure distribution or distribution for testing, while $\sigma$ stands for exploration distribution.
-Normally exploration should cover more states, e.g. $\sigma$ is uniform distribution over all actions. \\ Now we provide detailed calculation with these parameter settings.
+Normally exploration should cover more states, e.g., $\sigma$ is a uniform distribution over all actions. \\ Now we provide detailed calculations with these parameter settings.

 As for weighted norm $\sigma$, it holds:

 Notice in practice $V_0 (s)$ is initialized to be 0, hence

 which gives that $\min(\|l_0\|_{1,\sigma}, \|b_0\|_{1, \sigma}) \le 1$.
 Then proof is completed via substitution. \end{proof}